PyXMR2025/monero-ccs-proposals/cypherstack-carrot-spec-review.md

 ## Out of scope

 - Multiparty computation.
 There are no specific protocols presented for this, and no corresponding security model of proofs of security.
-- Colloborative construction.
+- Collaborative construction.
 For the same reason as multiparty computation.

 ## Funding